 The pressures placed on national healthcare systems by the recent demographic and epidemiological transitions are amplified by the growing demand of an increasingly educated and affluent population for high-quality healthcare.
 Countries in Southeast Asia and their health system reforms can be categorized according to the stages of development of their healthcare systems.
 Health indicators are commonly used to guide public health policy.
-Data on life expectancy, infant mortality and the causes of death used to be seen as a sufficient basis for assessing population health status and determining Countries however more and more questions arise about the quality of the years lived.
+Data on life expectancy, infant mortality and the causes of death used to be seen as a sufficient basis for assessing population health status and determining public health priorities.
+As mortality rates decline and life expectancy increases, however more and more questions arise about the quality of the years lived.